linkButton vs. link

 - Use buttons for performing an action, such as: “submit”, “merge”, “create new”, “upload”, etc. These actions almost always occur on the same page.

-A default button is the standard button with basic style and the most commonly used option.
+A secondary button is the standard button with basic style and the most commonly used option.

-Use the inverse button when you placing a default button on a dark background.
+Use the inverse button when you placing a secondary button on a dark background.

 A primary button is used for call-to-actions that are clearly more important and need attention drawn to it.

 The outlined version is the alternative to solid primary buttons.
 Use these buttons when actions are primary but don’t want to give extra visual weight.